 What "needs" will the Restorative Justice Center meet?
 Theoretically and broadly speaking, the initial goal was to help those caught up in the criminal justice systems.
-Those "caught up" include the offenders, the victims, their families, the agencies, the churches and the many other service organizations with specific missions in the county, state, and nation.
+Those "caught up" include the offenders, the victims, their families, the agencies, the churches, and the many other service organizations with specific missions in the county, state, and nation.

-Yet, those words about meeting needs lack specificity, and the "vision" of the center looks deep into the uncharted frontier of the "Restorative Justice" wilderness.
+Yet, those words about meeting needs lack specificity, and the "vision" of the center looks deep into the uncharted frontier cf the "Restorative Justice" wilderness.
 It is very difficult to see a clear pathway.
 Let me explain.

-3. International "Restorative Justice"
+International "Restorative Justice"

-"Restorative Justice" (RJ) has been a developing philosophy for about twenty years on the international scene, primarily in places like Britain, Australia, Canada, New Zealand and even Japan and some third world countries.
+"Restorative Justice" (RJ) has been a developing philosophy for about 20 years on the international scene, primarily in places like Britain, Australia, Canada, New Zealand and even Japan and some third-world countries.
 RJ initiatives sprang up as complements to (even alternatives to) the frustrations experienced in the various nations' failures to curb crime and lower recidivism in those countries.
-Like the U.S., those countries have concerns about crime, yet they have lower crime rates, lower recidivism and lower incarceration rates per capita than the U.S. Enter the significance of RJ.
+Like the United States, those countries have concerns about crime, yet they have lower crime rates, lower recidivism, and lower incarceration rates per capita than the Unites States.
+Enter the significance of RJ.

-The Restorative Justice Network Ministry Network of North America is the leading network on restorative justice with over 57,000 citizens and growing.
-Its web site www.RJMN.net defines RJ as:
+The Restorative Justice Ministry Network of North America is the leading network on restorative justice with over 57,000 citizens and growing.
+Its Web site www.rjmn.net defines RJ as the following: